JamaliLab/SAM-EM/README.md

 ### Quick Launch (Recommended)

-The launchers below will automatically create the `SAM-EM-app` conda environment and install all dependencies on the first run (~2–3 GB, 5–15 minutes).
+The launchers below will automatically create the `SAM-EM-app` conda environment and install all dependencies on the first run (5–15 minutes).
 Subsequent launches open the app directly.

 **Windows**